NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/TEMP-HOLDING-AREA/All-Payloads/999-AST-to-CAS-Referral.page.md

 ## {{page-title}}

-This guidance is specific to the 999 AST to CAS Referral application.
+This guidance is specific to the 999 AST to CAS Referral Application.
 It should be applied alongside the core guidance.

 #### UKcore-Encounter resource